ImanJJ305/Credit_Risk_Analysis/README.md

 <img width="681" alt="Screen Shot 2023-02-16 at 5 49 41 PM" src="https://user-images.githubusercontent.com/80222506/219505836-120d237b-6587-456e-a466-7aa1a5677ef4.png">

 - Finally the Easy Ensemble Classifier was used.
 The precision and f-1 measures are similar to the previous tests above, but one difference is the recall.
+This seems to. be greater and closer than any of the other tests.
+This means that this test will be best at calculating negatives as the likelyhood of predicting a false negative is low.

 <img width="727" alt="Screen Shot 2023-02-16 at 5 49 48 PM" src="https://user-images.githubusercontent.com/80222506/219505923-594be8dc-b200-4327-9ff8-67d6b960f41a.png">

 ### Summary
 In summary, the first three models most likely will not be the best for determining credit risk and avoiding incorrect approvals because their precisions and f-1 are so vairant and won't be good at predicting this information.
 I also believe that because of this their accuracy will be low as well.
+I'm not sure which model would be best to use; however, I don't believe that any of the models above will do a perfect job at predicting the data.